 (1) receive the signed Certificate of Completion from the project applicant;

 (2) approve or deny the Certificate of Completion.
+The Certificate of Completion is required prior to issuance of a Certification of Occupancy.
 If the Certificate of Completion is denied, the local agency shall provide information to the project applicant regarding reapplication, appeal, or other assistance.

 Note: Authority cited: Section 65595, Government Code; and sections 11 and 30, Governor's Exec.
 Order No. B-29-15 (April 1, 2015).
 Reference: Section 65596, Government Code; and section 11, Governor's Exec.
 Order No. B-29-15 (April 1, 2015).